Parallel training with Kubeflow MIG

 2. Set up Kubeflow environment

-Before using the Training Operator, you must prepare a GPU node pool with MIG configuration.
-If you haven’t set up Kubeflow yet, refer to the Deploy Jupyter Notebooks on Kubeflow guide to create a Kubeflow environment with a GPU node pool and launch a CPU-based notebook.
+If Kubeflow is not yet set up, refer to Set up Jupyter Notebook using Kubeflow to create a Kubeflow environment with a GPU node pool and launch a CPU image-based notebook.

 Minimum requirements